uint32xyz/automated-trading-system-part-1/README.md

 > **Disclaimer:** This project is educational and not intended as financial advice.

+## View The Full Lesson
+**For detailed instructions and a comprehensive lesson on how to build this system, [check out the full article here](https://uint32.xyz/writing/building-an-automated-trading-system).**

 ## Part 1: Building the Trading System

 ### Project Highlights